 HOW I WORK WITH CLIENTS

-2) A single 2 - 2.5 hour session.
+Option 2) One 2 - 2.5 hour session.

-THE INTAKE ASSESSMENT SESSION
+THE INTAKE ASSESSMENT

 It is SUGGESTED THAT the client FIRST seeks a medical doctors go ahead and or clearance to undergo psychosexual therapy BEFORE THERAPY BEGINS.